 Since Microsoft has decided to implement a true OS migration in Windows 10, I have decided to release my tool for the IT masses.
 The Windows Migration Utility is a User State Migration Tool (USMT) GUI.

-The Windows Migration Utility is built for migrating user and system data to a user defined location.
+The Windows Migration Utility is built for migrating user and system data to a defined location.
 Configuration of what is captured and restored uses USMT’s methodology of specifying configuration rules in XML files.
-Windows Migration Utility utilizes the latest USMT version 5.0, so there is no reason for worrying about mapped network drives and printers USMT 5.0 does it.
+Utilizes the latest USMT version 5.0, so there is no reason for worrying about mapped network drives and printers USMT 5.0 does it.

 Windows Migration Utility Supports these scenarios:

-If the data is captured by Windows Migration Utility it has to be restored by Windows Migration Utility as the data is stored in a compressed and encrypted MIG file.
+If the data is captured by utility it has to be restored by utility.
+Data is stored in a compressed and encrypted MIG file.
 Windows Migration Utility also supports restoring user data captured from other programs utilizing custom decryption keys or hard linking.